 If this is the case, you may need to re-jet the bike.
 An alternative to changing jetting between summer and winter conditions is to set it up to run a bit rich in the summer.
 This should ideally allow the quad to run fine all year round.

-Using the wrong type of spark plug may have your engine running hotter than it’s supposed to.
+Using the wrong spark plug type may make your engine run hotter than expected.

 Different spark plugs operate at different temperatures, so it’s crucial to get the right ones according to your bike specs.